 - New home prices rise.
 The average cost of a new home in Canada rose 0.1% in December, just shy of expectations of a 0.2% increase.
 Most of the increases were seen in Ontario as a result of rising prices in the areas surrounding Toronto, which was unchanged.
 Vancouver was also relatively flat as activity in that market continues to cool following B.C.’s new tax on foreign homebuyers.

 - U.S. Economy & Markets

-U.S. retail sales rise.
-The Commerce Department reported that retail sales moved up 0.6% in December, after a 0.2% increase reported in November.
-Economists were expecting an increase of 0.7%.
-Auto sales led the way with a jump of 2.4% in December.
+Retail sales rise.
+Retail sales in the U.S. rose more than expected in January.
+The Commerce Department reported that retail sales advanced 0.4% in January after a 1% increase reported in December.
+Economists were expecting an increase of 0.1% only.
+Year-over-year, retail sales were up 5.6%.